alexa/alexa-auto-sdk/samples/android/README.md

 Debugging Java code is straight forward.
 Open the file and scroll to the method which you wish to debug.
 Click on to the vertical gray bar on the left of the source editor.
 This will set the breakpoint on the source line.
 Use Android Studio UI interface to navigate the stack trace, watch variables etc., when breakpoint is hit

 #### Debugging C++ code
-For debugging the AACE C++ library, which is part of the Android Studio sample project, debugging instructions are same as Java code.
-AACE Android platform library is compiled and linked by Android Studio so no special instructions are required.
+For debugging the Alexa Auto SDK C++ library, which is part of the Android Studio sample project, debugging instructions are same as Java code.
+The Alexa Auto Android SDK platform library is compiled and linked by Android Studio so no special instructions are required.
 Similarly for more C++ projects in Android Studio, debugging is seamless.

 For debugging all external libraries which are not built by Android Studio, follow these instructions (At present, All the modules except the platform/android and sample/android are built outside Android Studio)